RetiredWizard/Serial-File-Manager/README.md

 This is primarly useful for accessing the Flash on CircuitPython or MicroPython boards that don't mount a virtual USB drive to the host computer.
 With the new Circuit Python Web workflow features this will become less of an issue.

+- In MU or Thonny make sure you have the configuration set to use the "Standard Python" or "The same interpreter that runs Thonny"
+- Then update the Serial parameters on line 2 to match the serial connection to your microcontroller board
+- Run the mubootstrap.py program

+## File Manager Commands ##

 The File Copy function will only work with text files, binary files are NOT supported.

 - HFILE = Name of the file on the Host computer